-The decision might come as a surprise to some, who may view an email asking individuals to review and update their contact details and preferences as being good data management.
+According to the surveys done by Gold coast based digital marketing experts, the decision might come as a surprise to some, who may view an email asking individuals to review and update their contact details and preferences as being good data management.
 Indeed, under the GDPR, organisations are actively encouraged to regularly review and refresh their consents.

 The approach taken by the ICO is to adopt a very broad interpretation of a marketing email.
 The ICO’s approach suggests that whilst an organisation should regularly contact individuals to ask whether they wish to continue receiving marketing emails, it does not work the other way around.